kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 ## Warning
 The Servants of the Creator recommend that no one visit the church or church property until we announce that we have taken control of it.
 Furthermore, we recommend individuals do not view anything from the  church on Facebook as views may be tracked and reported to the CIA.

 If any member of Mount Calvary Baptist Church reads this, DO NOT GO TO THE CHURCH.
 DO NOT CALL THE CHURCH.
 Everyone, including the Creator, agrees the best thing to do is to deny any relationship with, or knowledge of the church to anyone that asks.
+Micah says, "If you know the church, you know who's parked where, you know you can see that from afar.
+YOU KNOW, he's always there early.
+DO NOT GO ONTO CHURCH PROPERTY IF YOU DO NOT SEE HIM PARKED IN HIS SPOT.
+Don't accept a new car, don't fall for it (they do read this too), I'll post here when he has given me the DNA test (it's oh so simple--my mom did it long ago!) that I asked of him to prove his identity.
+It ain't Felix."

-Once the SOTC announce they have taken control of the property it will be safe to visit.
+Once the SotC announce they have taken control of the property it will be safe to visit.
 Sadly, the church has more than likely seen its last worship session.

 ## Article To Do
 * Diagram / Floorplan of Mount Calvary Baptist Church